Aswanthbiju/metal-defect-detection-yolov8/README.md

  🛠️ Metal Surface Defect Detection using YOLOv8

 This project fine-tunes a YOLOv8 model to detect six types of surface defects in metals using an augmented version of the NEU Surface Defect Dataset.
+Ideal for applications in the automation of initial stages of cell manufacturing.

  📂 Dataset